 The degree program

-The degree program permits studies of linguistics in light of a (foreign) language.
-After choosing one of the languages German, English; French or Spanish, the course will take place philology- and subject-comprehensively: On the one hand, German, English/American and Romance studies cooperate closely here.
-On the other hand, the studies of individual languages does not focus on their forms and structure, but also looks at language-comprehensive structures and the function of language as a communication medium for man, society and culture – the close connection between structures and functions of linguistic means and forms becomes clear this way.
+The degree program enables students to study linguistics with regard to a (foreign) language.
+After choosing one of the languages German, English, French or Spanish, the degree program is designed to be cross-philological and interdisciplinary: On the one hand, German, English/American and Romance studies cooperate closely here.
+On the other hand, the study of individual languages does not only focus on their forms and structure, but also directs attention to cross-linguistic structures and the functions of language as a means of communication for people, society and culture – the close connection between structures and functions of linguistic means becomes clear in this way.

-The following foreign language skills are recommended when choosing the respective language.
-English: Language skills corresponding to a scope of 7-9 years; French: Language skills corresponding to a scope of approx. 5-7 years; Spanish: Language skills recommended but not required.
+The following foreign language skills must be proven when choosing the language.
+English: Language skills of 7-9 years (level B2 according to CEFR); French: Language skills of about 5-7 years (level B1 according to CEFR); Spanish: Knowledge of the language recommended but not required.

-The B.A. degree qualifies for diverse work, e.g., in language schools and centres, communication consulting and training; teaching media production and HR work; international corporate communication and organization; press, media and public relations; intercultural mediation; software production and digital publishing; dictionary generation; translation.
+The B.A. degree qualifies for a wide range of activities, e.g. in language schools and centers; communication consulting and training, production of teaching material and HR work; internal corporate communication and organization; press, media and public relations; intercultural mediation; software production and digital publishing; production of dictionaries; translation.